SQL Server Data Type Mappings

 2 Use a specific typed accessor if you know the underlying type of the

-For more information about SQL Server data types, see Data Types (Database Engine).
+For more information about SQL Server data types, see Data types (Transact-SQL).

 SQL Server Data Types and ADO.NET